-Whitman wasted no time in solidifying UW-L Athletics as one of the nation’s premier NCAA Division III athletic programs.
-He guided the Eagles to four national championships and 19 NCAA/National Collegiate Gymnastics Association (NCGA) individual titles.
-Under his leadership, the Eagles collected 21 Wisconsin Intercollegiate Athletic Conference (WIAC) crowns and finished in the top-five at NCAA championship events on 17 different occasions.
-In the 2013-14 Learfield Sports Directors’ Cup standings, UW-L finished 13th nationally.
+Prior to taking the helm at WashU, Whitman served four years as the Director of Athletics at University of Wisconsin-La Crosse, another leading program in NCAA Division III.
+While at UW-L, Whitman guided the Eagles to four national championships and 19 individual national titles.
+Under his leadership, UW-L collected 21 Wisconsin Intercollegiate Athletic Conference (WIAC) crowns and finished in the top-five at NCAA championship events on 17 different occasions.
+In Whitman’s final year at UW-L, the Eagles finished 13th in the Learfield Sports Directors’ Cup.

-Aggressive resource development was a hallmark of Whitman’s four years leading UW-L Athletics.
-During his tenure, the operating budget increased nearly 50 percent and he was responsible for soliciting numerous major gifts.
+Aggressive resource development was a hallmark of Whitman’s time at UW-L. During his tenure, the operating budget increased nearly 50 percent, and he was responsible for soliciting numerous major gifts.
 He also launched a corporate sponsorship program that grew to produce more than $200,000 annually in cash and in-kind support for the athletic program.

 Whitman began his career in athletics administration with his alma mater, the University of Illinois, where he served as the Assistant to the Athletic Director from 2007-08 and Coordinator of Special Projects from 2005-07.
 While at Illinois, Whitman was involved in numerous aspects of the athletic department’s operations, including development, marketing, sports information and communications, internal operations, and student-athlete programs.

-A native of West Lafayette, Ind., Whitman was a decorated scholar-athlete at the University of Illinois.
-He earned his Bachelor of Science degree with highest honors in finance in 2001, when he was recognized as a member of the Bronze Tablet (awarded to the top three percent of the graduating class).
-As a tight end for the Fighting Illini football team, Whitman was a four-year letterwinner and a two-time College Sports Information Directors of America (CoSIDA) First Team Academic All-America (1999, 2000) selection.
+A native of West Lafayette, Ind., Whitman was a decorated scholar-athlete as an undergraduate at the University of Illinois.
+He earned his Bachelor of Science degree with highest honors in finance in 2001, when he was recognized as a member of the Bronze Tablet, awarded to the top three percent of the graduating class.
+As a tight end for the Fighting Illini football team, Whitman was a four-year letterwinner and a two-time First-Team Academic All-American, as selected by the College Sports Information Directors of America (CoSIDA).

 Following his graduation from Illinois, Whitman pursued a professional playing career in the NFL.
-Over a four-year period, he spent time with the Buffalo Bills, San Diego Chargers, Seattle Seahawks, and Miami Dolphins, as well as with the Frankfurt Galaxy of the now-defunct NFL Europe.
+Over four years, he spent time with the Buffalo Bills, San Diego Chargers, Seattle Seahawks, and Miami Dolphins, as well as with the Frankfurt Galaxy of the now-defunct NFL Europe.
 He retired from the NFL following the 2004 season.